ryogrid/gossip-overlay/README.md

 # gossip-overlay
 ## Feature
-- Bi-directional reliable stream I/F which hides peers on gossip protcol layer with SCTP can be used
+- Bi-directional reliable stream I/F which hides peers on gossip protcol layer with SCTP
 - Any centralized server is not needed
 - TCP socket programming style interface (system architecture like a server and clients can be implemented)
 - Machines on network having NAT can join

-## Build
+## Build (sample program)
 $ go build main/streamer.go

-## Usage (preview of current implemented feature)
+## Usage
 Message Ping Pong between 2 peers through one intermediate peer

 Start several peers on the same host.